godrix/cursor-deeplink/README.md

-# Cursor Deeplink Extension 🔗 Share Your Configurations
+# Cursor Commands Share Extension 🔗 Share Your Configurations

 A VS Code/Cursor extension designed to **simplify and accelerate the sharing** of your custom Cursor configurations (commands, rules, and prompts) through easy-to-generate and easy-to-import deeplinks.